Residential Load Calculation Walkthrough (NEC Art. 220)

 How do I perform a service size calculation for a house with an EV charger?

 To perform a service size calculation including an EV charger load, you add the EVSE load to your other calculations before determining the final service amperage.
-Per the NEC, this load is typically calculated at 7,200 VA or its nameplate rating, whichever is higher.
-This load is added to the total demand load calculated using either the Standard or Optional Method.
+Per the NEC, calculate the EVSE at 7,200 VA or its nameplate rating, whichever is higher.
+If the EVSE is expected to operate continuously for three hours or more (typical overnight charging), treat it as a continuous load and size branch-circuits and overcurrent protection accordingly (apply the 125% multiplier where required).

 What is the difference between the NEC Standard Method and the Optional Method (NEC 220.82)?